 Disability Services Policy

-Students with disabilities who need academic accommodations or other disability related support services must make their needs known and file timely Accommodation and Services Request Form with the Office of Disability Services.
-The types of academic accommodations which can be made may include additional time for timed examinations, private space for testing, use of assistive technology, additional time for written assignments, and, in exceptional circumstances, course substitutions or a plan for a reduced course program.
-(This needs approval by both the Office of Disability Services and the Administrative Board.)
-Students with disabilities, like all other students, should select courses that take into account their own particular strengths and weaknesses and inform advisors of their challenges.
+Students with disabilities who require academic accommodations or other disability-related support services must make their needs known and file requests in a timely way with the Office of Disability Services.
+The most common types of academic accommodations that are made may be found on the Disability Services website.
+Students with disabilities, like all students, are encouraged to select courses that take into account their own particular strengths and barriers, and should inform advisers of their challenges.

 - make accommodations or provide support for services which fundamentally alter the academic requirements for the degree, course requirements, or basic pedagogy;